 Firefly viewings can be difficult to come by in the Smoky Mountains, where a lottery system has been put in place to balance the high demand with ecological concerns.
 If you plan ahead, however, you just might witness this unforgettable sight.

 Situated along Little River Road, The Sinks definitely warrant a stop on your scenic drive.
 This picturesque setting is made possible by an S-shaped bend in the river, which creates natural pools surrounded by giant boulders.
 It’s a wonderful spot to hit up on a hot day, but think twice before jumping in — these pools are more dangerous than they appear.
 Still, they’re worth visiting purely for the serene atmosphere and visual spectacle they provide.
+Here are some other Smoky Mountain swimming holes you might be interested in!

 If you’re feeling ambitious, you’ll definitely want to check out this challenging trail, which exemplifies the iconic Smoky Mountain hiking experience.
 An elevation climb of 2,763 feet will take you to the 6,593-foot summit, where you’ll enjoy some of the park’s most impressive views.
 The journey is just as enjoyable, however.
 As you head towards the peak, you will observe unique geological features, rosebay rhododendron, and more.
 Highlights include Arch Rock, a view of The Eye of the Needle, and of course, the trail’s namesake: Alum Cave.